n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/EditImage/README.md

 The Edit Image node is used to manipulate and edit images.

 ::: tip 💡 Keep in mind
+1. If you are not running n8n on Docker, you'll need to install [GraphicsMagick](http://www.graphicsmagick.org/README.html).
-1. You will need to use an additional node such as the [Read Binary File](../../core-nodes/ReadBinaryFile/README.md) node or the [HTTP Request](../../core-nodes/HTTPRequest/README.md) node to pass the image file as a data property to the Edit Image node.
+2. You will need to use an additional node such as the [Read Binary File](../../core-nodes/ReadBinaryFile/README.md) node or the [HTTP Request](../../core-nodes/HTTPRequest/README.md) node to pass the image file as a data property to the Edit Image node.
 :::

 ## Node Reference